 Employers also might try and avoid paying for the injured worker’s medical care by not following up with the injured worker.
 The employer might send the injured worker to a doctor initially, but when that doctor recommends additional treatment with specialists, the employer might unnecessarily drag its feet to coordinate the prescribed treatment for the injured worker.
 During this time, the injured worker is helpless since he or she cannot seek out medical care on their own.
 They might feel like they are at the mercy of their employer and their employer’s workers’ compensation coordinator.
 When your employer wrongly denies your workers’ compensation claim, or unduly delays your treatment in Atlanta, you need to consult with an experienced workers’ compensation lawyer as soon as possible.

 Workers’ Compensation Lawyers Ready to Help You

 All too often in Georgia, honest workers who are injured on the job are denied workers’ compensation benefits for one reason or another.
 However, these injured workers often have a legitimate claim and they are genuinely in need of medical treatment for their work-related injuries.
 Having your workers’ compensation claim denied can be devastating and can leave you not knowing what to do.
 But do not worry – you should reach out to an experienced Atlanta workers’ compensation attorney about your situation as soon as you can.
-The professionals at Bader Law Firm, LLC can assist you with every aspect of your workers’ compensation claim.
+The professionals at Bader Scott Injury Lawyers can assist you with every aspect of your workers’ compensation claim.
 Contact us today.